mybatis/TBD/README.md

 The MyBatis type handlers supporting types introduced in JSR 310: Date and Time API.

-If you are using mybatis version 3.4.0-SNAPSHOT, you can simply add this artifact on your classpath and MyBatis will automatically register the provided type handlers.
+If you are using mybatis version 3.4 or later, you can simply add this artifact on your classpath and MyBatis will automatically register the provided type handlers.

 ```xml
 <dependency>